-Obama Accused Of Tooting His Own Horn By Awarding Himself Distinguished Medal (Opinion)
+Obama Accused Of Tooting His Own Horn By Awarding Himself Distinguished Medal [Opinion]

 Locker Room Talk asked in a tweet “When is Chicago going to give him one?”
 This was said following a sarcastic sentence expressing how impressive it was to hear that Obama received this honor.

 Breitbart reports that Carter was adamant this medal was a “token of appreciation” for Obama.
 This was to show appreciation for the services that Obama supplied during his time as commander in chief.
-Along with this award presentation came a speech from the out-going president, which marks the last time President Obama will speak to the military while he is in office.
+Along with this award presentation came a speech from the outgoing president, which marks the last time President Obama will speak to the military while he is in office.

 #SecDef Carter presents @POTUS with the #DoD Medal for Distinguished Public Service pic.twitter.com/HaAwLC2hqG